Pin itThe course Donald Ross spent a lifetime refining, restored to the sandy, wire-grassed original that the USGA keeps coming back to.

 Photo courtesy of VisitNC.com · Visit North Carolina

-Donald Ross arrived in Pinehurst from Dornoch, Scotland, in 1900.
-He spent the next 48 years refining Course No. 2, adjusting green contours, repositioning bunkers, and shaping the crowned putting surfaces that would become the course's defining characteristic.
-When Ross died in 1948, he was living in a house adjacent to the third fairway.
-No architect in the history of the game devoted more of his working life to a single course.
+Pinehurst No. 2 is the Donald Ross masterwork that the USGA keeps coming back to, restored by Bill Coore and Ben Crenshaw in 2011 to the sandy, wire-grassed original Ross intended.
+Ross arrived from Dornoch, Scotland, in 1900 and spent the next 48 years refining this course, adjusting green contours, repositioning bunkers, and shaping the crowned putting surfaces.
+When he died in 1948, he was living in a house adjacent to the third fairway.
+No architect devoted more of his working life to a single course.

 Those greens are the most discussed putting surfaces in American golf.
-They are crowned, meaning they rise to a central ridge and fall away on all sides.
-The practical consequence is that any approach shot that fails to find the correct quadrant of the green will feed to the edges or, in many cases, off the putting surface entirely.
-The short game around these greens is where rounds are made and lost.
+They are crowned, rising to a central ridge and falling away on all sides.
+Any approach that fails to find the correct quadrant feeds to the edges or off the putting surface entirely.
 A golfer who can chip and putt from collection areas will score.
-A golfer who relies on hitting greens in regulation and two-putting will find the targets smaller than they appear and the penalties for missing sharper than expected.
+A golfer who relies on greens in regulation and two-putts will find the targets smaller than they appear.

-The routing moves through longleaf pine corridors on sandy soil, with minimal elevation change.
+The routing moves through longleaf pine corridors on sandy soil with minimal elevation change.
 There are no water hazards of consequence.
-The visual drama is understated, which surprises first-time visitors who arrive expecting the intensity of a Pebble Beach or an Augusta National.
+The visual drama is understated, which surprises first-time visitors expecting Pebble Beach intensity.
 No. 2 reveals itself gradually.
-The first few holes are pleasant but do not immediately signal a top-five course.
-By the middle of the round, the cumulative effect of the green complexes begins to register.
-By the closing stretch, the course has established a rhythm of decision-making that rewards patience and punishes imprecision in equal measure.

 Pinehurst & the Sandhills, North Carolina